 Number of fintech startups in Germany as of November 2020, Source: Statista

 Berlin is a vibrant city.
 It’s was named the most student-friendly city in Europe and one of the top 15 best cities to live in by Mercer.
 Add to this a wide tech-related talent pool and relatively low cost of living and it shouldn’t surprise you that innovative businesses are born and developed here, including those with a financial background.
-Let’s take a closer look at some of the most interesting Berlin-based fintech companies (plus one from Heidelberg).
+Explore the potential of Berlin's tech scene, and discover the innovative fintech applications these companies are bringing to the financial industry.

 As Maximilian Tayenthal, co-founder and CFO of N26, put it in an interview with our Tomasz Grynkiewicz, “about five years ago, they [traditional banks] did not take us [N26] seriously”.